Sharon Johnson Coleman

 Sharon Lynn Johnson Coleman (born July 19, 1960) is a United States district judge of the United States District Court for the Northern District of Illinois.
 She was formerly a justice of the Illinois Appellate Court, First District, 3rd Division.

 Early life and education

-Coleman was born in Chicago, Illinois and graduated from Northern Illinois University in 1981 with a Bachelor of Arts in History.
+Coleman was born in Chicago and graduated from Northern Illinois University in 1981 with a Bachelor of Arts in History.
 She went on to receive her Juris Doctor degree in 1984 from Washington University School of Law.